 Christiana Care treats more than 500 hip fracture patients each year.
 Regardless of age, it’s always a severe injury.

 The pathway establishes better coordination of care for patients with hip fractures.
-Dr. Galinat believes the new protocol will decrease length of stay, and Christiana Care’s care-coordination and support service Care Link should help decrease readmissions.
+Dr. Galinat believes the new protocol will decrease length of stay, and Christiana Care’s care-coordination and support platform should help decrease readmissions.

 Standardizing the treatment plan also better positions Christiana Care with Medicare’s bundled payment program — a new payment model that incentivizes health care providers to improve quality and health outcomes while reducing cost.